Edit: 12/20/24 - updated links to buy Ecovative kits.

 This is the part that excites me most for a material science classroom.
 They offer grow-it-yourself kits to make the ecovative material at home.

 The giy.ecovative.com link doesn't work anymore.
-Instead, try this link.
+Instead, try these links.
 Yes, but what if somebody comes at your house with a pizza oven and some pepperoni?

 No comments: